itsvishalmishra-tech/DecodeLabs-Internship/README.md

 ## 🚀 Working Principle

-1. ESP32 continuously monitors all connected sensors.
+1. ESP32 reads temperature and humidity from the DHT22 sensor.
-2. Users authenticate using the keypad.
+2. MQ2 continuously monitors gas concentration.
-3. Servo motor unlocks or locks the door.
+3. OLED and LCD display live sensor readings.
-4. Motion and distance sensors detect intrusions.
+4. RGB LED indicates the current system status.
-5. Temperature and humidity are monitored continuously.
+5. Buzzer activates when dangerous gas levels are detected.
-6. OLED and LCD display live system status.
+6. Relay controls the connected appliance.
-7. RGB LED indicates system condition.
+7. Servo motor performs automated control operations.
-8. Buzzer generates alerts during abnormal events.
+8. Sensor data is uploaded to the Blynk IoT Cloud.
-9. All important data is synchronized with the Blynk IoT Cloud.
+9. Users can monitor the system remotely through the Blynk mobile application.
 ---

 ## 🎯 Applications